MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 Information stored:

 * jobs: top-level information of submitted jobs (elapsed time, ...)
-* subjobs: individial map/reduce tasks (node used, elasped time, ...)
+* subjobs: individual map/reduce tasks (node used, elapsed time, ...)
 * job nodes: subjobs information aggregated per node (number of map/reduce tasks, summary of elapsed time, ...)

 With all job metadata in local database you will have detailed history information of Hadoop cluster.